-- We established a new Trust-wide Access and Flow team to focus on managing demand for beds - We increased capacity through a partnership agreement with an independent provider of mental health beds - We implemented Pride and Joy, a new electronic inpatient ward management system to improve patient flow (admission and discharge) - ➤ We developed new internal professional standards (IPS) for the acute mental health care pathway.
-The aim of IPS is to ensure timely care at each stage of the pathway - > We developed an effective discharge model - ➤ A QI-led strengths based risk assessment was successfully piloted in the Trust's Crisis Telephone Service - We launched a new model of Crisis Prevention Houses (formerly Recovery Houses) - We implemented a trusted assessment and clinical prioritisation framework.
+- We have established a new Trust-wide Access and Flow team to focus on managing demand for beds - We have increased capacity through a partnership agreement with an independent provider of mental health beds - We have implemented Pride and Joy, a new electronic inpatient ward management system - We developed new internal professional standards (IPS) for the acute mental health care pathway.
+The aim of IPS is to ensure timely care at each stage of the pathway - The development of an effective discharge model - A QI led Strengths Based Assessment model was successfully piloted in the Trust's Crisis Telephone Service - There is a new model of Crisis Houses (formerly Recovery Houses) - Implementation of a trusted assessment and clinical prioritisation framework.